-Impact 1: Displaced persons from Syria and vulnerable populations live in a safe protective environment
+Impact 1: Displaced persons from Syria and vulnerable populations live in a safe protective enviroment

 Impact Indicator Sector Outcome 1.1 Percentage of displaced persons with a protection risk reduced.
 Protection 1: Persons Displaced from Syria Have their Basic Rights (incl. access to territory, legal stay, civil documentation) Respected and Specific Protection Needs Fulfilled.
-1.2 Number of instances of assistance provided Protection 2: Support and Actively Engage Community Members in Creating a Safe Protection Environment.
+Protection 2: Support and Actively Engage Community Members in Creating a Safe Protection Environment.
 1.2 Number of instances of assistance provided to displaced persons from Syria and vulnerable Protection 3: Reduce SGBV risks and improve access to quality services. populations.
 Protection 4: Provide boys and girls at risk and survivors of violence, exploitation and abuse with access to an improved and equitable prevention and response.
 Livelihoods 2: Improve workforce employability.
 Livelihoods 3: Strengthen policy development and enabling environment for job creation.
 Food security & Agriculture 4: Improve food security stabilization.
 Education 2: Enhanced quality of education services and learning environment to ensure grade-appropriate learning outcomes for children and youth.